elral/MF_FW4Picos_MS/README.md

-# Firmware for Pico Boards with Master/Slave operation
+# Upcoming Firmware for Pico Boards with Master/Slave operation

 ## General
 The **PicoMicroMS** is intended for a replacement of an Arduino ProMicro.
 It is based on the PicoMicro but has two additional connectors on board for setting up a chain.